Carl Levin: Early life, education, and career

 Levin was born in Detroit, the son of Jewish parents, Bess Rachel (née Levinson) and Saul R. Levin.
 Saul served on the Michigan Corrections Commission.
 Levin graduated from Detroit Central High School in 1952 and attended Swarthmore College.
 He graduated with his Bachelor of Arts degree in political science in 1956.
 During his student summers he worked as a taxi driver and on an auto factory line.
 He then attended the Harvard Law School, where he earned his Juris Doctor in 1959.
-He also received an honorary degree from Swarthmore College in 1980, as well as honorary degrees from Michigan State University in 2004, Wayne State University in 2005, and Michigan Technological University in 2008.
+He also received an honorary degree from Swarthmore College in 1980, as well as honorary degrees from Michigan State University in 2004, Wayne State University in 2005, Lawrence Technological University in 2006, and Michigan Technological University in 2008.

 After earning his Juris Doctor, Levin was admitted to the State Bar of Michigan.
 He entered private practice as a lawyer for Grossman, Hyman and Grossman and taught law at Wayne State University and the University of Detroit Mercy.
 Levin served as General Counsel for the Michigan Civil Rights Commission from 1964 to 1967, where he helped form the Detroit Public Defender's Office and led the Appellate Division of that office, which has become the State Appellate Defender's Office.
 He served as a special assistant attorney general for the state of Michigan and chief appellate defender for the city of Detroit from 1968 to 1969.

 Detroit City Council

 Levin was elected to the Detroit City Council (known then as the Detroit Common Council) in 1969, serving two four-year terms from 1970 to 1977.
 Levin served as president of the City Council throughout his entire second term, until the end of his tenure.
 During his time as council president, Levin became so frustrated with the U.S. Department of Housing and Urban Development's handling of repossessed houses in Detroit (leading neighborhoods to suffer from significant urban decay), that he and other members of the council, went out with a bulldozer "to help raze some of the houses."
-He was close to Detroit Mayor Coleman Young, the city's first African-American Mayor, and was described by Forbes as Mayor Young's "right hand man."
+He was close to Detroit mayor Coleman Young, the city's first African-American mayor, and was described by Forbes as Mayor Young's "right hand man."
 During his time on the City Council, Levin practiced law part-time, working as a counsel for the Schlussel, Lifton, Simon, Rands and Kaufman law firm from 1971 to 1973.
 He later served as the general counsel at Jaffe, Snider, Raitt, Garratt and Heuer, from 1978 to 1979.